 Private employer pension plans are backed by the Pension Benefit Guaranty Corp (PBGC), up to a specified dollar amount (which is not always as high as promised, with payout caps), and employers must pay insurance premiums in to the program.
 Oddly enough, public (government) pension plans do not have the same backing by the PBGC, so they could be at a bigger threat of reduced benefit payouts.
 Witness the Detroit bankruptcy.

 History: Most employers offered defined benefit plans at one point, but they’ve been under attack in recent years.
 Private employers, who once viewed them as a retention tool necessary to attract and retain employees, now view them as a threat because they can become extremely costly to maintain and fund if market performance suffers.
 They also see them as an easy cost cutting target now, because of their increasing rarity – it is no longer a competitive disadvantage to not offer them to employees.

 Other Notes: Social Security is a type of defined benefit plan (taxes are technically not considered contributions).
 So in a sense, everyone who participates and earns an income in the United States has at least one defined benefit plan they are participating in.
-Social Security requires a 6.2% employee and 6.2% employer tax on up to a maximum of the first $117,000 in income (2014).
+Social Security requires a 6.2% employee and 6.2% employer tax on up to a maximum of the first $118,500 in income (2015 and 2016).

 Defined Contribution Plans